collegiog/U-Net-and-CasNet-with-TensorFlow-API/README.md

 ![](images/casnet_img.png)

-The model has an input (RGB images) and two outputs (road and centerline).
-The model was built to use with data loading pipeline of TensorFlow API.
+The model has an input (RGB images) and two outputs (road and centerline); it was built to use with data loading pipeline of TensorFlow API.